The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Methodology

 In order to address the second principle, I train subword tokenizers for each language.
 For this I leverage the MarianMT subword tokenizer, which has been developed for machine translation between multiple languages, as a base architecture.
 Specifically, I used the SentencePieceBPETokenizer without lowercasing (from the Huggingface Transformers library) and retrained tokenizers on each language.
 Training subword tokenizers for a single language allows the tokenizer to identify sub-word units that hypothetically correspond to morphemes.
 Using language-specific tokenizers before mapping alignments between sentences should enhance the ability of the statistical word alignment model to identify correspondences between words in the pairs of languages.

 It should also be noted that the languages in the PBC use several different writing systems and scripts.
 Some, like Devanagari, are syllabic, while others, like Arabic, are largely phonetic, and yet others, like Chinese, are systems that use individual characters to represent words or syllables.
-In order to ensure that we can adequately compare languages in terms of their sound structure, and to support the training of subword tokenizers, I convert all disparate systems to romanized script using the \emph{uroman}\footnote{https://www.isi.edu/\textasciitilde ulf/uroman.html} tool, with the additional step of performing word-level tokenization for translations using scripts where words are not clearly separated by whitespace (\emph{fugashi}\footnote{https://github.com/polm/fugashi} for Japanese, \emph{khmernltk}\footnote{https://github.com/VietHoang1512/khmer-nltk} for Khmer/Kuy, \emph{jieba}\footnote{https://github.com/fxsjy/jieba} for Chinese, \emph{pyidaungsu}\footnote{https://github.com/kaunghtetsan275/pyidaungsu} for Burmese/Karen/Mon, \emph{attacut}\footnote{https://github.com/PyThaiNLP/attacut} for Thai, \emph{botok}\footnote{https://github.com/OpenPecha/Botok} for Tibetan) before converting to romanized script.
+In order to ensure that we can adequately compare languages in terms of their sound structure, and to support the training of subword tokenizers, I convert all disparate systems to romanized script using the \emph{uroman}\footnote{See http://github.com/isi-nlp/uroman} tool, with the additional step of performing word-level tokenization for translations using scripts where words are not clearly separated by whitespace (\emph{fugashi}\footnote{See http://github.com/polm/fugashi} for Japanese, \emph{khmernltk}\footnote{See http://github.com/VietHoang1512/khmer-nltk} for Khmer/Kuy, \emph{jieba}\footnote{See http://github.com/fxsjy/jieba} for Chinese, \emph{pyidaungsu}\footnote{See http://github.com/kaunghtetsan275/pyidaungsu} for Burmese/Karen/Mon, \emph{attacut}\footnote{See http://github.com/PyThaiNLP/attacut} for Thai, \emph{botok}\footnote{See http://github.com/OpenPecha/Botok} for Tibetan) before converting to romanized script.\footnote{As noted by a reviewer, this is not an ideal mapping, since romanization does not necessarily reflect the phonemic values of a language in the same way that a standardized orthography does.
+Putting aside the question of phonemic or phonetic accuracy, however, I would argue that romanization does at least allow for comparison in a way that retaining original scripts does not.}